In our store

 Selective Highlighting/Underlining is used to help students organize what they have read by selecting what is important.
 This strategy teaches students to highlight/underline ONLY the key words, phrases, vocabulary, and ideas that are central to understanding the reading.

-Teachers should begin by introducing the students to the Selective Highlighting/Underlining strategy and discuss the purpose of the activity (i.e., focus on vocabulary, main ideas, etc.).
-Then teachers should model the procedure to ensure that students understand how to use Selective Highlighting/Underlining.
-Students should be given time and means to practice the technique and reinforced for successful performance.
-Teachers should monitor and support students as they work.
+Introduce students to the Selective Highlighting/Underlining strategy and discuss the purpose of the activity (i.e., focus on vocabulary, main ideas, etc.).
+Then model the procedure to ensure that students understand how to use Selective Highlighting/Underlining.
+Give students time and means to practice the technique and reinforce successful performance.
+Monitor and support students as they work.

 Teacher should ask students to: